brustulim/p2pwire/README.md

 YES! no installation, no plugins, no manual operations... just enter an address in your browser and navigate!

-Click here to view an example: [https://brustulim.github.io/p2pwire-playground](https://brustulim.github.io/p2pwire-playground/)
+Click here to view a running example: [https://brustulim.github.io/p2pwire-playground](https://brustulim.github.io/p2pwire-playground/)

 ## Important!